AlphaJack/toc/README.md

 // │
 // └───────────────────────────────────────────────────────────────
 ```

+### Embed the table of contents in the original file

 If you want to output the toc we just saw to the file, you should run `toc -f example.js` and get (stderr):